 This module archives your backlinks as your campaign progresses.
 As the Backlink Analysis table (shown above) is limited to 50,000 backlinks, the overspill from that table will get archived into this module each week.
 When you combine both these modules and also take into account these new metrics, you get an overall view of your backlink profile’s overall development during the course of an online marketing campaign.

-We made a small adjustment to this part of the platform by removing the average quality column, which had been based on Majestic’s AC Rank and replacing it with two new columns – Average Trust Flow and Average Citation Flow (based on the details we have for each site in the Backlink Analysis table shown above):
+We made a small adjustment to this part of the platform by removing the average quality column, which had been based on Majestic’s AC Rank and replacing it with two new columns – Average Trust Flow and Average Citation Flow.

 At a glance, this therefore allows you to quickly compare sites to see which sites are picking up the best quality backlinks.